 Depending on your academic background and intended course of study, it may be possible to apply for advanced entry into year two or three of a University of Lincoln undergraduate course.

 HND Students (BTEC and SQA)

-Students who have successfully completed a HND BTEC or SQA qualification may be accepted directly into year two or three of a University of Lincoln undergraduate course on a case by case basis.
+Students who have successfully completed a HND BTEC or SQA qualification may be accepted directly onto year two or three of a University of Lincoln bachelor’s degree on a case by case basis.